-Fourteen preliminary targets have been defined by coincident high IP chargeability and magnetic susceptibility within or adjacent to the mapped quartz-white mica-pyrite alteration zone, of which five have been selected as highest priority targets and are now permitted for drilling.
+Fourteen preliminary targets have been defined by coincident high IP chargeability and magnetic susceptibility within or adjacent to the mapped quartz-white mica-pyrite alteration zone.
+Five of these have been selected as highest priority targets and are now permitted for drilling.
 The holes are planned to be oriented to drill through the high chargeability anomalies into the magnetic anomalies which are considered to be the most likely host of potential mineralization in the porphyry system.
+Two of these holes have been completed during 2023, labelled PH23-12 and PH23-13 in the figure above, and totalling 1,035 metres.
+Results are pending.